-The client-side stub code translates C++ method calls to IPC-library operations.
+The client-side stub code translates C++ method calls to a sequence of operations on an IPC client object.
 Each RPC function of an RPC interface has an associated opcode (according to the order of RPC functions).
 This opcode along with the method arguments are inserted into the IPC client's send buffer.
 Vice versa, the stub code translates the content of the IPC client's receive buffer to return values of the method invocation.